 Geothermal energy is renewable because its source is the heat which is naturally and continuously produced in the sub-surface of the earth.

-Geothermal energy is the world’s largest potential source of continuous renewable energy with at least an order of magnitude more than coal, oil and gas combined.1 It is estimated that 70% of overall geothermal resources are yet to be discovered.4
+Geothermal energy is the world’s largest potential source of continuous renewable energy with at least an order of magnitude more than coal, oil and gas combined.3 It is estimated that 70% of overall geothermal resources are yet to be discovered.4

 Geothermal energy represents a reliable, secure, clean, and nearly inexhaustible baseload energy source.
 The current domestic installed capacity is over 3.8 gigawatts (GW).
-Current estimates of technically recoverable resource potential include an estimated 30 GW of new undiscovered hydrothermal resources and 100+ GW of new geothermal energy accessible…”U.S. Department of Energy4
+Current estimates of technically recoverable resource potential include an estimated 30 GW of new undiscovered hydrothermal resources and 100+ GW of new geothermal energy accessible…”U.S. Department of Energy3

-- Idaho National Laboratory and MIT, Future of Geothermal Energy, 2006.
+- Future of Geothermal Energy, Idaho National Laboratory and MIT, 2006.

 - Peter Geiser, Bruce Marsh, Markus Hilpert, Geothermal: The Marginalization of Earth’s Largest and Greenest Energy Source, 2016.

 - U.S. Department of Energy, DOE/CF-0153 Volume 3 Part 2, 2019.

 - Colin F. Williams, Marshall J. Reed, Jacob DeAngelo, and S. Peter Galanis Jr, Quantifying the Undiscovered Geothermal Resources in the United States, 2009.